kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-setup.md

 To run a KijiExpress job, you invoke a command of the following form:

 {% highlight bash %}
-express job \
+express.py job \
+    --user-jar=path/to/jar/containing/job \
+    --job-name=org.MyKijiApp.MyJob \
-    [--libjars <list of JAR files, separated by colon>] \
+    [--libjars=<list of JAR files, separated by colon>] \
-    [--hdfs] \
+    [--mode=local|hdfs] \
-    <job JAR file> <job class> [job-specific options]
+    [job-specific options]
 {% endhighlight %}

-The `--hdfs` option indicates that KijiExpress should run the job against the Hadoop cluster versus in Cascading's local environment.
-The `--libjars` option indicates additional JAR files needed to run the command.
+The `mode=hdfs` flag indicates that KijiExpress should run the job against the Hadoop cluster versus in Cascading's local environment.
+The `-libjars` flag indicates additional JAR files needed to run the command.

 + **Launching the KijiExpress shell**